Phoebe Greenberg: Biography

+The PHI Foundation for Contemporary Art, the first entity under the banner of PHI, was established in 2007.
 Akin to the ‘kunsthalle’ model, the PHI Foundation became a non-collecting institution exhibiting contemporary art.
-While common in Europe, this model was and remains entirely foreign within the North American, and certainly Montreal, context.
-Driven by her desire to make art accessible and part of everyday life, Greenberg committed to ensuring that this infrastructure would be free to the public.
+Greenberg committed to ensuring that this infrastructure would be free to the public.

-In 2012 Greenberg established the PHI Centre to champion projects at the crossroads of art, cinema, music, virtual reality and augmented reality, exploring new territories of storytelling by producing installations informed by new media, research and experimentation.
+In 2012 Greenberg established the PHI Centre to champion projects at the crossroads of art, cinema, music, virtual reality and augmented reality.
 Greenberg's first virtual reality work was a collaboration with Felix & Paul Studios with Patrick Watson in 2015.
-Strangers was a one-on-one encounter with the celebrated musician at his Montreal studio.
-PHI Studio (2019), the third entity of PHI's ecosystem, develops innovative exhibitions and captivating immersive experiences presented internationally at world-class venues, challenging the existing distribution models.
+Strangers was a one-on-one encounter with the musician at his Montreal studio.
+PHI Studio (2019) develops exhibitions and immersive experiences.